 After signing up for your plan BlueHost will automatically setup WordPress for you and have you select a theme.

 I recommend starting with KadenceWP but we’ll cover WordPress themes in detail in the next section.

 And boom you’re done!
 Bluehost will handle the WordPress installation automatically and take you to your WordPress admin.
 Once in the WordPress admin BlueHost will also walk you through the basic WordPress settings.
 Remember you can change anything on your WordPress site at any point so don’t get nervous making changes.

 2. WordPress Photography Themes

 While BlueHost will set you up with a starter theme here are more options of WordPress themes for photographers.

 There are many options when it comes to WordPress themes.
 Many these become unsupported overtime and can eventually lead to a lack of features or even worse bugs.
-This is why I recommend using a framework + child theme.
-There are many options when it comes to this approach but one of the most popular is Genesis Framework.
-Plus they have a couple of child themes you can customize.
+This is why I recommend using a popular theme that are built to be lightweight.
+There are many options when it comes to this approach but my favorites are KadenceWP and GeneratePress.

 Speed: WP Super Cache

 One of the most important aspects of your WordPress blog is speed.
 WordPress offers plenty of performance plugins but I recommend using WP Super Cache.
 It’s simple to setup and will speed up your blog immensely.